 If your child wants more dance training, I'm happy to recommend quality local studios.
 Many offer trial classes so students can explore different styles like ballet, tap, jazz, or hip-hop.

-Creative Dance Activities at Home
+Creative Dance Activities to Try at Home

 Try freeze dance, create a family dance, make up moves to favorite songs, have a living room dance party, choreograph a dance to tell a story, or challenge family members to movement games.
 The possibilities are endless when you combine music, imagination, and willingness to move!

 Remember, the goal is joy and creativity—not perfection!
 Home dance practice should be fun, stress-free, and centered on exploration and expression.
+Let your child lead, celebrate their creativity, and join in the fun!

 Growth Mindset in Dance